issavejdani/sa-clone-project/README.md

 ### Properties

 By default, all of the properties are checked.
 However, as shown in the third screenshot, some of the properties are interdependent.
-If you deselect Classes, for example, the Workflow checkbox is automatically unchecked and will not be copied to the new project.
+If you deselect Classes, for example, the Workflow checkbox is automatically unchecked and is not copied to the new project.